 - Submit a BBA Transfer Credit: Preliminary Evaluation Form: Prior to enrolling in a course, students are responsible for submitting a completed BBA Transfer Credit: Preliminary Evaluation to email@example.com, in order to verify that the course is eligible to transfer.

 - Provide In-Person Verification: Certain courses require in-person verification in order to be eligible to transfer.
 This includes all Math, Economics, Chemistry, and Physics courses.
 In-person verification is met with a syllabus from the course from the semester in which it was taken.
-This syllabus should be submitted as a PDF file to email@example.com prior to the first day of the class.
+This syllabus should be submitted as a PDF file to firstname.lastname@example.org prior to the first day of the class.
+Please note: As a result of numerous institutional responses to the Covid-19 virus across the country, effective Winter 2020 and through Summer 2020, classes taken outside of UM-Ann Arbor that were previously required to be taken in-person in order to be eligible for transfer will be accepted in an online format.
+Courses must already be evaluated by UM for eligibility to transfer, and students are encouraged to submit a Transfer Credit Preliminary Evaluation form prior to registering for any non-UM coursework.
+All other transfer credit policies, as outlined in the BBA Bulletin and the Transfer Credit page on iMpact still apply.

 You should schedule an appointment to meet with your academic advisor if you'd like to further discuss transfer credit options.